About the Master of Professional Accountancy Program

 Minimum score requirements for the TOEFL are 600 on the paper test, 250 on the computer based test, or 100 on the internet-based test.
-The minimum score for the IELTS is 7.5.
-For the PTE, the minimum score is 68.
+The minimum score for the IELTS is 7.0 out of 9.0.
 Although candidates who do not meet the score requirement are welcome to submit an application for admission, it is rare that someone with a score below the minimum is offered admission to the program.

 International candidates must have completed a 4-year undergraduate degree or the equivalent.
 We do require a degree equivalent to a 4-year US bachelor’s degree — 16 total years of education.
 We see a large number of international applicants with 3-year undergraduate degrees and generally speaking, those applicants usually need to complete a 1-year post graduate diploma to meet the degree requirement.
 There are a number of organizations that perform academic credential evaluations.
 We recommend utilizing one of these services to determine the exact standing of your degrees.
 For example, you may want to visit World Education System at wes.org/ca/index.asp.